internetstandards/Internet.nl/documentation/Docker-deployment.md

 ### HTTP Basic Authentication

-Site wide HTTP Basic Authentication is configured `BASIC_AUTH` and `BASIC_AUTH_RAW` variable.
-They should contain comma separated `user:password` or `user:encrypted_password` entries.
+Site wide HTTP Basic Authentication is configured `BASIC_AUTH_RAW` variable.
+This should contain comma separated `user:encrypted_password` entries.

-The allow only the user `example_user` with password `secret123` to access the site add the following in the `docker/local.env` file:
+To allow only the user `example_user` with password `secret123` to access the site add the following in the `docker/local.env` file:

-    BASIC_AUTH=example_user:secret123

-Aditionally the password can already be provided as encrypted value.
-For this encrypt the password using the `htpasswd` tool and use the `BASIC_AUTH_RAW` variable.
-Make sure to enclose the value with single quotes:

     BASIC_AUTH_RAW='example_user:$apr1$trHqgfkY$tIpKCOuSHLfYa20HVzyaX.'

-Both variables can be used at the same time, however, **do not list a user in both variables**.
+Make sure to enclose the value with single quotes.

 ### IP allow/deny lists